lemon57/100-days-of-code/log.md

 **Today's Progress**: FreeCodeCamp.
 Basic Algorithm Scripting.
 And rummage in JS array functions.

 **Thoughts**:
-*JavaScript30:* Rummage in JS array functions, such as: filter, sort, map, reduce...
+*JavaScript30:* Rummage in JS array functions, such as: filter, sort, map, reduce...<br>
 *Book:* Conntinue Read the book Bhargava A.Y.
-Grokking Algorithms.
-*FreeCodeCamp:* Used a lot console.log() to log variable values to the console, when I got stuck.
+Grokking Algorithms.<br> *FreeCodeCamp:* Used a lot console.log() to log variable values to the console, when I got stuck.
 Vey usfull instrument to solve the problems.
 Solved a lot basic algorithms.
-Trained my Brain! :smile:
+Trained my Brain! :smile: <br>

 **Link(s) to work**
 1. [JavaScript30 - JS Array functions](https://github.com/lemon57/js30-array-functions)